Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/11/how-i-created-tiamopastoor-com/index.md

 * How I transferred my WordPress website to a Hugo website.
 * And how I built that website into something better, including problems I faced and design decisions I made.

+{{% update %}}
+I completely forgot to actually publish this article!
+Stupid me finished writing it, launched the website, then just completely forgot this article.
+So here it is, one year too late.
+Which does allow me to give some interesting "in hindsight" comments at the end.
+{{% /update %}}

 ## Wordpress -> Hugo